 Early papers from the 1980ies already deal with anonymity, unlinkability, unobservability, and pseudonymity and introduce these terms within the respective context of proposed measures.
 We show relationships between these terms and thereby develop a consistent terminology.
 Then we contrast these definitions with newer approaches, e.g., from ISO IS 15408.
+After decades of research on mechanisms for anonymity, unlinkability, unobservability and pseudonymity and many years of development and broad discussion of this terminology, this part of the terminology can be considered as consolidated.
 Finally, we extend this terminology to identity management.
+Identity management is a much younger and much less defined field - so a really consolidated proposal for terminology for this field does not exist.
+But nevertheless, after development and broad discussion since 2004, this terminology is the most consolidated one in this rapidly emerging field.